wbamberg/idl-reference/docs/nsIPrefBranch.md

 Called to reset all of the preferences referenced by this branch to their
 default values.

-@param aStartingAt The point on the branch at which to start the resetting
-                   preferences to their default values.
-Pass in "" to
-                   reset all preferences referenced by this branch.

 @note
 This method can be called on either a default or user branch but, in